 When a user comes across sites that have Turn tracking URLs, it assigns to the user a unique number called uid.
 For other networks, deleting cookies will remove the reading history they have on you but it’s different wit Turn.
 Once you delete your cookies, it simply re-assigns you the same uid cookies you deleted.
 They can do this because they have access to Verizon’s UIDH header database -which has the users’ information even if you choose to opt-out- and get their information there.
 In this way, they resurrect the cookies you just deleted.

-In addition, Turn has a cookie syncing feature where if a user comes across a Turn URL tracker, Turn tracker loads additional trackers which has the result of increasing their information about you and your habits.
+In addition, Turn has a cookie syncing feature where if a user comes across a Turn URL tracker, Turn tracker loads additional trackers which have the result of increasing their information about you and your habits.

-Fortunately though, the EFF has tried and tested ways that you can use to defend yourself from their tracking, aside from the potentially expensive way of using VPN networks.
+Fortunately, though, the EFF has tried and tested ways that you can use to defend yourself from their tracking, aside from the potentially expensive way of using VPN networks.

 You can read more on this issue here.